An inside look at communication with bipolar disorder.

 “You look like you’ve lost weight,” becomes, “You are a fat pig.
 You don’t really look like you’ve lost weight.
 I’m just trying to shame you into finally losing some.”

-“What you cooked is really good,” becomes, “Wow, I didn’t know your skills extended beyond frozen dinners.
+“Dinner was really good,” becomes, “Wow, I didn’t know your skills extended beyond frozen dinners.
 Or did you just buy this somewhere?”

 You get the picture.